An Innovative Turret that is able to Aim & Launch countermeasures almost instantly: ARC System

 - the ability to launch countermeasures in multiple directions at the same time to defeat multiple, simultaneous threats.

-- Reliability, robustness and a low power budget.
+- Design simplicity, robustness and a low power budget.

-The Active Rotating Countermeasures or “ARC” system is the only system in the world capable of meeting and exceeding all these requirements.
-Furthermore the design is remarkably simple to manufacture and integrate to existing threat detection systems.
+The Active Rotating Countermeasures (ARC) system is the only system proposal capable of meeting all of these requirements.

 A Continuously Rotating Turret with Multiple Launch Barrels.